Oluwafisayomi97/CAPSONE-PROJECT/README.md

 •	Github for portfolio building

-## Data Cleaning
+## Data Cleaning and Preparation
-• Data Cleaning: I Identified and removed duplicate records
+• Removing Duplicate: Eliminated duplicated records to ensure data accuracy

 • Creating New Calculated Columns: I added a new sales column to calculate the sum of unit price and quantity